AZhacker15/cisc327-library-management-a2-8216-./README.md

 ## Overview

-This project contains a partial implementation of a Flask-based Library Management System with SQLite database, designed for CISC 327 (Software Quality Assurance) coursework.
+This project contains the basic framework for a Flask-based Library Management System with SQLite database, specifcally designed for CISC 327 (Software Quality Assurance) coursework.

+All of the missing functionalites have been compeleted and throughly tested using GitHub actions, and CODECOV

 Students are provided with: